 Skip to main content

 If it’s your first time visiting London, you’ll likely be thinking about following a pre-planned itinerary for your first few days here.
-I highly recommend doing so, for the following reasons.
+We highly recommend doing so, for the following reasons.

 1. It saves you days of research time

-If you don’t have that kind of time (or that just sounds like your worst nightmare) getting a pre-made itinerary like my 3-Day London Itinerary is an option for you, and will eliminate all of that time you would have had to spend researching attractions and food spots, finding ones you think you’d like, and then figuring out how to piece them together based on how close together they are.
+If you don’t have that kind of time (or that just sounds like your worst nightmare) getting a pre-made itinerary like one of our London Itineraries is fantastic option for you, and will eliminate all of that time you would have had to spend researching attractions and food spots, finding ones you think you’d like, and then figuring out how to piece them together based on how close together they are.

 2. Allows you some flexibility

-Having a pre-planned itinerary might sounds quite restricting, but if you’re following a detailed one like my 3-Day London Itinerary, you’ll actually have quite a bit of flexibility built in.
+Having a pre-planned itinerary might sounds quite restricting, but if you’re following a detailed one like one of our London Itineraries, you’ll actually have quite a bit of flexibility built in.
 Because you’ll have multiple options for sights to see and where to eat, you can choose which suits your fancy at the moment, and can accommodate for unplanned closures and the like.

 3. Provides you with local knowledge

-If you can follow an itinerary that’s based off of knowledge from someone who actually lives in London and knows it well, you’ll be better off, as you’ll have access to “on the ground” information that will be really helpful as you’re exploring.
-My 3-Day London Itinerary even has public toilets marked off on the digital map… I consider myself a public toilet expert, gross but true 😉
+If you follow an itinerary that’s based off of knowledge from someone who actually lives in London and knows it well, you’ll be better off, as you’ll have access to “on the ground” information that will be really helpful as you’re exploring.
+Our London Itineraries have loads of public toilets marked off on the digital map… we consider ourselves public toilet experts!
+Gross but true 😉

 If you’re keen to find little hidden gems like that for your London trip, have a watch of the below guide…